 Another ingenious function of this pedal is the FB Insert and Delay Out jacks.
 You can send the delay to the separate amp for true stereo operation or add in another effect to color the delayed repeats.
 This is great for you sonic pioneers out there.
 They using various distortion or modulation effects on the wet signal.
 The possibilities of this pedal are limited only by your imagination.

 I can’t leave out the MIDI control.
-You can use midi to control the tempo of the delay or tweak any knob function or parameter under the hood.
+You can use MIDI to control the tempo of the delay or tweak any knob function or parameter under the hood.
 This takes performance possibilities to a new level as you can sync the pedal up to your for digitally controlled analog bliss.
 MIDI gives you as much in depth control as some of the most feature-packed delay software available.
-Moog spared no attention to detail in making the MF-104M the ultimate analog delay pedal money can buy.
+Moog spared no attention to detail in making the MF-104M one of the ultimate analog delay pedals money can buy.
+(We’ll See if the Moog MF-108M Cluster Flux is as good in our upcoming review.)

-Moog has created a real treasure trove of delay possibilities with the MF-104M.
+Moog has created a real treasure trove of delay possibilities with the MF-104M, and it’s a testament to the good decision the legendary synth maker getting into guitar pedals.
 Let’s see the final result.

 The Moog MF-104M is another true gem of the Moogerfooger line.
 This is an analog delay pedal of the absolute highest quality.
 Moog has packed in nearly every possibility conceivable in an analog delay and made it surprisingly easy to use.
 Tap Tempo – it’s here.
 Delay trail spillover – it’s got it.
 Send and Return, Stereo Operation, LFO modulation, deep expression pedal control, MIDI – the MF-104M Analog Delay does it all.
 If you’re looking for the best analog delay pedal available, this just might be the one for you as no other all-analog delay in existence offers this much functionality.
 The Moog Moogerfooger MF-104M Analog Delay is a must-have.